 Like many vendors, I require a non-refundable retainer to reserve a date on my calendar.
 When COVID first started impacting weddings, of course I let those couples move their dates without any restrictions or penalty.

 As we continue to navigate through this health crisis, however, you should definitely be asking all your vendors about their cancellation or rescheduling policies around COVID.
 Many will have non-refundable retainers.
 Some vendors may charge a rescheduling fee to move your date.
 If you move your wedding from 2021 to 2022, you may be subject to new rates for the following year.
-Get a very thorough understanding about retainers and rescheduling before you book any vendor or venue.
+Get a very thorough understanding of retainers and rescheduling policies before you book any vendor or venue.

 Some Honest Advice - Wait to Book Your Wedding

 This has been a brutal year for vendors.
-Many of my amazing vendor friends have had to unfortunately close their doors.
+Many of my amazing vendor friends have had to close their doors.
 Couples that booked 2020 and 2021 weddings are now looking at 2022.

-Given the roller coaster of the past 9 months, my honest advice to any recently engaged couple is to hold off on making any plans or setting a date until we have a better understanding of what 2021 is going to look like.
-If the vendors you book go out of business, or your venue closes, unfortunately you are unlikely to receive any of your retainers back, not to mention the stress of trying to rebook your entire vendor team to a new date.
+Given the roller coaster of the past 12 months, my honest advice to any recently engaged couple is to hold off on making any plans or setting a date until we have a better understanding of what 2021 is going to look like.
+If the vendors you book go out of business, or your venue closes, unfortunately, you are unlikely to receive any of your retainers back, not to mention the stress of trying to rebook your entire vendor team to a new date.

 Other Considerations for Changing Your Wedding Date

 Disappointment in Changing Your Wedding Date